chafey/OrthancService/README.md

 This project contains the following windows specific extensions for Orthanc:

 * OrthancSerivce - A C# Windows Service that will launch the Orthanc server (and restart it if it crashes)
-* Installer - A NSIS installer for Orthanc
+* OrthancInstaller - A NSIS installer for Orthanc.
+This is actually a dummy C# console application project that invokes nsis as a post build event.
 * ConfigurationFileWriter - A C# console application that will patch the configuration files during installation based on the selected folders

 Building